XZhouUM/jax_tracker/README.md

 - Moderate clutter levels exist
 - You want probabilistic rather than hard decisions
 - Balance between accuracy and computational cost is needed

+#### Choose **IoU Nearest Neighbor** when:
+- Tracking objects with bounding box detections
+- Real-time performance is critical
+- Simple IoU-based association is sufficient
+- Working with object detection systems (YOLO, R-CNN, etc.)
+- Computational resources are limited

+#### Choose **IoU Optimal Assignment** when:
+- Tracking objects with bounding box detections
+- You need optimal IoU-based assignment
+- Handling dense object scenarios with overlapping detections
+- Accuracy is more important than speed
+- Working with high-quality object detection systems

 ### Algorithm-Specific Configuration